simvue-io/docs/docs/tutorial_advanced/defining-the-problem.md

     app/moose_tutorial-opt -i tutorial/step_1/simvue_thermal.i --color off
     ```

 You should see some debug being printed to the console, and the simulation should finish in a few seconds.
 It should produce two output files in the `results` directory: `simvue_thermal.e` and `simvue_thermal.txt`.
-You can open the Exodus file in your CAD software.
+You can open the Exodus file in your CAD software - we will use Paraview.
 !!! docker "Run in Docker Container"
+    To open the solution in Paraview:
     ```
     paraview tutorial/step_1/results/simvue_thermal.e
     ```